 Working with a Realtor® who is experienced in foreclosures can significantly impact your success rate as an investor.
 To invest successfully in foreclosures, you must know your market, understand the foreclosure process, and be prepared to act quickly.
 Act quickly but do your homework and rely on a helpful team (Realtor, inspector, closing agent, and attorney).

 Look for good value.
 Let us help you search for properties in Northwest Florida.
-Check out Florida’s listings of foreclosures, short sales, and bank-owned or REO properties below.
+Check out Florida’s listings of foreclosures, short sales, and bank-owned or REO properties.
+Visit our Franklin County Foreclosures listings.

 After the mortgage meltdown in 2008, we had several years where foreclosures and short sales presented excellent buying opportunities.
 In recent years, however, our real estate market has been extremely stable, with very few short sales and foreclosures.
 That doesn’t mean they don’t still exist but finding the right properties can be like looking for a needle in a haystack.